sagarkulkarni1989/Devops_Projects/README.md

 # Kubernetes #
 * Kunernetes architecture
-* How to get node external IP on
+* How to get node external IP on to Pod?
+* Pod afinity and pod anti afinity
+* Adapter container
+* How to setup scalable jenkins on top of kubernetes cluster
+* Persistent volume type: NFS in k8s
+* Network policies
+* Auto scaling of pods based on CPU utlization using Horizantal pod autoscaler
+* Deployment strategies
+* Docker vs Docker compose vs docker swarm vs kubernetes
+* statefulset, stateless and daemonset